 - 4.1.
-The tests shall be performed under starting conditions (e.g. environmental, road geometry) that allow the activation of the ALKS (excluding category "Prevention of activation when the system is outside the conditions for activation" of Table A6/1 scenarios according to paragraph 5.7). - 4.2 If applicable to the system's ODD, the composition of the public road test shall allow the verification of the system on motorway in free-flow condition, lightly congested traffic and on motorway heavily congested traffic conditions.
+The tests shall be performed under starting conditions (e.g. environmental, road geometry) that allow the activation of the ALKS (excluding category "Prevention of activation when the system is outside of its technical boundaries ODD" of Table A6/1 scenarios according to paragraph 5.7). - 4.2 If applicable to the system's ODD, the composition of the public road test shall allow the verification of the system on motorway in free-flow condition, lightly congested traffic and on motorway heavily congested traffic conditions.